radicazz/animus/README.md

 ## Documentation

-This project is configured to generate documentation from the source code using [Doxygen](https://www.doxygen.nl/index.html).

-Once it is installed, you can generate the documentation in two ways:
+If you have [Doxygen](https://www.doxygen.nl/index.html) installed, you can generate the API documentation by either of the following methods:

-1. Enable the `PROJECT_ENABLE_DOCS` option when configuring the project with CMake:
+- Automatically during the build process:
-    - `cmake -S . -B build -DCMAKE_BUILD_TYPE=Debug -DPROJECT_ENABLE_DOCS=ON`
+  - `cmake -S . -B build -DCMAKE_BUILD_TYPE=Debug -DANIMUS_ENABLE_DOCS=ON`
-    - `cmake --build build`
-2. or run Doxygen directly from the root directory:
+- Or manually from the root directory:
   - `doxygen Doxyfile`

 Either way, the generated documentation will be available in the `build/docs/html` directory.